AND SOCIAL RESPONSIBILITY IN NAMIBIA

 In 2017 the Gondwana Training Academy opened its doors.The hospitality training and leadership development programme aims to provide service excellence, thereby promoting Namibia as a top African tourist destination.

-Guests at our lodges always marvel at the appetising buffets with large selections of fresh salads, dairy and meat products.
+Guests at our lodges and camps in Namibia always marvel at the appetising buffets with large selections of fresh salads, dairy and meat products.

-Visiting researchers to the Gondwana Canyon Park along with the park management were recently treated to a very rare and wonderful sighting of the shy black-footed cat in the Gondwana Canyon Park.
+Visiting researchers to the Gondwana Canyon Park along with the park management were recently treated to a very rare and wonderful sighting of the shy black-footed cat.